stevenschwenke/SoftwareEngineeringCourse/remoteWorking.md

 - use an agile process with daily meetings and self-organizing teams
 - decide if you want to "just throw over" predefined packages of work or if you want to be a real team where everyone is equal
 - know all holidays of the countries your teammates work in and make them public to everyone in the team
+- "invest in beginnings": freshly created remote working teams need more time for the "storming" phase in which roles and rules are created.
+This time has to be accounted for and planned upfront.
+- at least teamleaders, better everyone in the team has to be coached in solving conflicts because these are harder to solve from distance
+- coaching of communication of cultural differences and how to deal with them (for example different understand of what "9 am" means: "Indian time" or "German time"?)

 #Tools
 - misconception, that it's just about the tools